scottgigawatt/plundarr/config/privateerr/README.md

 Ye can then use this file to configure a VPN client like Gluetun for secure connections.

-Fair winds and following seas, me mateys! 🌊🏴‍☠️
+Smooth sailin' and safe voyages, me hearties! 🌊🏴‍☠️